vpjaseem/collaboration/Webinars/Gen AI with Genesys AI/Build Genesys Chatbot from scratch.md

 While integrating with Genesys, we need a user to authenticate with Salesforce API.
 Advanced Setup > Users > New > Email: apiuser2@ajcollab.com > Profile: System Administrator

-Note: In production scenarios, make sure you get this from the Salesforce Administrator and also, this account should have access to resources where it is intented to access (Implement RBA in Salesforce)
+Note: In production scenarios, make sure you get this from the Salesforce Administrator and also, this account should have access to resources where it is intended to access (Implement RBA in Salesforce)

 ### 5. Generate Security Token for apiuser2@ajcollab.com
 Login to Salesforce as apiuser2@ajcollab.com > Settings > Reset My Security Token